Assigning issues to projects

 Sorry for the long text.
 And thanks for the great product you all are creating.

-#2 Updated by Pedro Gutierrez over 11 years ago
+#2 Updated by Pedro Gutierrez about 12 years ago

 Felix Schäfer wrote: